oslabs-beta/KafOpticon/README.md

 - Provide a comma-separated list of the exposed JMX Endpoints of your Kafka cluster (9991, 9992, 9993 if using the provided docker-compose file), check the “send to Docker monitoring checkbox”, and hit send.
-Monitor the setup in Docker Desktop and refresh the app as needed using `command + r`.
+Monitor the setup in Docker Desktop and refresh the app as needed using `COMMAND+R`.

 5. Stop Docker Test: